azofeifa/FStitch/README.md

 ##System Requirements
-FStitch is written in the C++ programming language and uses OpenMP<sup>4</sup> to parallelize portions of the program.
-With this in mind, users will need to have a GCC compilers later than version 4.2 to compile and run FStitch.
+FStitch is written in the C++ programming language, with C++11 support and uses OpenMP<sup>4</sup> to parallelize portions of the program.
+With this in mind, users will need to have a GCC compilers later than version 4.7 to compile and run FStitch.
 For mac users, downloading the latest Xcode will update the GCC compiler need be.
 To check you compiler version,

 $gcc —-version